blay/blay.se/edgeryders.markdown

 -   They involve multiple stakeholders, tend to go viral, and are based on building a community

--   They practice ’’Design in use’’(Björgvinsson, Ehn, & Hillgren, 2010)
-    and expand issues as more stakeholders become involved
+-   They practice ’’Design in use’’[@Bjorgvinsson2010] in the sense that the adapt, improvise and expand issues as more stakeholders become involved

 Social innovation is also the form of political participation that blends most with other aspects of life.
 It can be hard to distinguish